Dhanush9952/Dhanush9952/README.md

 Welcome to my profile

-I am Dhanush.
+I am Dhanush.<br>
-The sites with that "You need to subscribe to keep reading" message aren't a problem for me.
+The sites with that "You need to subscribe to keep reading" message aren't a problem for me.<br>
-VSCode and Chrome are my 2 most used apps.
+VSCode and Chrome are my 2 most used apps.<br>
 I can tell a color by it's hex value.

 Skills :
 <i>DotNet Core, Angular, TypeScript, C#, ASP.Net, API, SQL, HTML, CSS, Bootstrap, Blender,...</i>